 Final Expense Insurance Cost (2026 Rates)

-Final expense insurance costs $30 per month for a 50-year-old woman and $38 for a 50-year-old man with $10,000 in coverage, based on MoneyGeek's analysis.
-Your rate depends on your age, gender, lifestyle and the coverage amount you choose.
+Final expense insurance costs $30/month for a 50-year-old woman and $38 for a man at the same age, for $10,000 in coverage.
+Rates vary by age, gender and lifestyle.

 Find out if you're overpaying for life insurance below.